Finding a baby bath routine for your newborn

 An easy alternative.

-Until you feel ready to put your little one in the water, you can keep them comfortable on a towel and try washing their face, beck, hands, and bottom.
+Until you feel ready to put your little one in the water, you can keep them comfortable on a towel and try washing their face, back, hands, and bottom.
 "Sometimes water and cotton wool is all your baby's delicate skin needs to keep it clean," says Emily, mom of one.
-And to make it even simpler, you can try Baby Dove Sensitive Moisture Hand and Face Wipes.
-As gentle as water, these wipes are created to suit your newborn's delicate skin, leaving it soft and moisturized
+After they wash, pamper their skin with a baby massage using Baby Dove Calming Moisture Lotion.
+This hypoallergenic, ultra-gentle baby lotion is suitable for sensitive skin, plus the chamomile scent is just the thing to wind them down before bedtime.

 Warm and gentle care.

 When the time is right for that first bath, try to keep the room warm and the baby bath temperature to 98 degrees Fahrenheit.
-To clean them, especially if their skin is dry, try a mild baby bath wash that is safe to use on newborns, such as Baby Dove Fragrance Free Moisture Hypoallergenic Wash.
-“It can be even better than washing with water alone, because it has 100% skin natural nutrients that help replenish the moisture in baby skin that is lost during bathing,” says Baby Dove Research and Development expert and mom of three, Bindu
+To cleanse their delicate or dry skin, try a mild baby bath wash that is safe to use on newborns, such as Baby Dove Caring By Nature Ultra Gentle Foaming Wash.
+“It can be even better than washing with water alone, because it has 100% skin natural nutrients that help replenish the moisture in baby’s skin that is lost during bathing,” says Baby Dove Research and Development expert and mom of three, Bindu.

 The post-bath routine.

 With the first baby bath time complete, you can breathe a sigh of relief and (hopefully) feel that it wasn’t as challenging as you’d thought.
 But maybe you’re wondering what to do next to settle and comfort your little one.
 “Warm a baby towel and then lay it out," advises Craig, dad of a newborn.
-"When he comes out of the bath, he can get warm and cozy quickly."
-You can finish by moisturizing, and even trying a massage with a soothing lotion that's gentle on delicate newborn skin, such as Baby Dove Fragrance Free Moisture Hypoallergenic Lotion
+"Then when baby comes out of the bath, they can feel cozy quickly."
+Complete your routine by moisturizing and massaging your little one with a soothing lotion that's gentle on delicate newborn skin, such as Baby Dove Calming Moisture Lotion.

 Timing.